subugoe/pubdev_docker/README.md

 ## TODO list

-  * Currently the debugger seems to be stuck in the frameworks, even  wa are now capable to get directly into `Plack`.
+  * Currently the debugger seems to be stuck in the frameworks, even we are now capable to get directly into `Plack`.

 # Release Notes